-An exposure limit of £5m per MMF.
+A maximum exposure limit of £5m per MMF.

-14. As at 31 December the Council had an investment portfolio of £48.5m, this will vary from day to day, depending on the cash flow of the authority.
+14. As at 31 December the Council had an investment portfolio of £21.7m, this will vary from day to day, depending on the cash flow of the authority.
 A breakdown of this portfolio by Country and length of time remaining on investments are shown in the two tables below.